Last Updated: March 9, 2023

 Bards get Expertise, which can pair nicely with Svirfneblin Camouflage to make you a very effective Scout.
 Bards can also re-cast the Deep Gnome’s innate spells, nicely complementing the Bard’s limited number of spells known.

-With the exception of trickery clerics, clerics can’t cast Disguise Self, and none of them can cast Nondetection.
+With the exception of trickery clerics, clerics can’t cast Disguise Self, and none of them except Knowledge Domain can cast Nondetection.
 The Trickery Cleric’s Blessing of the Trickster only works on other creatures.
 The Deep Gnome neatly fills those gaps in capabilities.
 Trickery is almost certainly your best choice of domain to capitalize on the Deep Gnome’s traits.

 The Deep Gnome’s innate spellcasting isn’t great for the Druid.
 Druids can can’t Nondetection, but Disguise Self is mostly useless because druids can turn into animals.